David-Maura-Rodgers/David.Rodgers-html-css-Port.Proj/README.md

 - Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections.
   - I have used flex with CCS on my section which contains the image, paragraph, aside and Youtube Video.
 A header for these sections didn't fit with my plan for layout
 - Value Error : padding-left Too many values or values are not recognized: 0 10px 0 10px
-  - Have changed to 0 10px and removed osbolete values
+  - Have changed to 0 10px and removed obsolete values

 ### Validator Testing